MaksymSharinDev/warshop-progressive-web-app/README.md

 # Warshop: a self-taughting project

 ## Background
-This project was born as an idea for the vicissitudes that reached me at the date of writing (24/02/21 ) : <br>
+This project was born as an idea by some vicissitudes that reached me at the date of writing (24/02/21 ) : <br>
 - a customer dropped my offer,
 - i have 2 web-development cadets to train
 - Tech skills and  to build up